generic-sauce/elements/README.md

 ## Play an early version right now
 You can try this game online on [**our website**](https://generic-sauce.de)

+Bugs are likely.
 Chrome browser is recommended.
 Have fun :D

 ## Installation of Native Client and Game Server
 ```bash